-Temporarily restricted net assets totaling \$16,548 and \$24,796 at December 31, 2016 and 2015, respectively, relate to funds received from an antitrust lawsuit settlement.
+Temporarily restricted net assets totaling \$3,975 and \$16,548 at December 31, 2017 and 2016, respectively, relate to funds received from an antitrust lawsuit settlement.
 According to court documents, these funds must be utilized to benefit children by providing them with toys, books, or other educational materials.

 The FASB ASC provides guidance on the net asset classification of donor-restricted endowment funds for a nonprofit organization that is subject to an enacted version of the Uniform Prudent Management of Institutional Funds Act of 2006 ("UPMIFA").
-The guidance also requires additional disclosures about an organization's endowment funds whether or not the organization is subject to UPMIFA.
+UPMIFA also requires additional disclosures about an organization's endowment funds whether or not the organization is subject to UPMIFA.
 The State of Tennessee enacted UPMIFA effective July 1, 2007, the provisions of which apply to endowment funds existing on or established after that date.
-The Organization has adopted this guidance.
+The Organization is subject to the provisions of UPMIFA.

-Permanently restricted net assets at December 31, 2016 and 2015 consist of an endowment fund established in 2006 to support the Tennessee Young Writers workshop.
+Permanently restricted net assets at December 31, 2017 and 2016, consist of an endowment fund established in 2006 to support the Tennessee Young Writers workshop.
 The original contribution to the endowment fund was subject to a donor restriction stipulating that the original principal of the gift is to be held and invested by the Organization indefinitely, and income from the fund is to be used to fund an annual scholarship.
 The Organization has informally adopted investment and spending policies based on the requirements of the State Prudent Management of Institutional Funds Act ("SPMIFA").
 Based on the Organization's interpretation of SPMIFA, and in accordance with donor restrictions, contributions to the endowment fund are classified as permanently restricted net assets.
 The historic dollar value of those contributions must be maintained in perpetuity.
 Income from the fund is classified as temporarily restricted net assets until the purpose restriction is satisfied, at which time the net assets are reclassified to unrestricted.
 However, if the restriction is fulfilled in the same reporting period in which the income is earned, the income is reported as unrestricted.

 The Organization's permanently restricted funds are invested with the unrestricted funds in mutual funds.
-At December 31, 2016 and 2015, the endowment fund in the amount of \$15,000 is classified as permanently restricted net assets.
-Changes in endowment net assets for the years ended December 31, 2016 and 2015 were insignificant.
+At December 31, 2017 and 2016, the endowment fund in the amount of \$15,000 is classified as permanently restricted net assets.
+Changes in endowment net assets for the years ended December 31, 2017 and 2016, were insignificant.